 If you have some more time, we would recommend exploring further afield.

-Essaouira – Essaouira is a seaside town with a very relaxed vibe compared to Marrakech.
+- Essaouira is a seaside town with a more relaxed vibe than Marrakech.
 It’s a 2-hour bus ride away.
 Read more in our guide to the best things to do in Essaouira.

-Itinerary – For a pre-planned route, read our 10-day Moroccan Itinerary.
+- To read what we did, head over to our 10-day Moroccan Itinerary.

 Morocco is an interesting place.
 Outside the cities, we found the locals warm and welcoming.
 A fresh mint tea was never far away and – even in Ramadan – food would be offered freely with a friendly conversation and a helpful nugget of advice.